Virtual Clinic Videos

 Similar: Constructing Pine Trees of the Southeast by Mike Hart

-a modeler, Jim was only interested in a simple, single
+modeler, Jim was only interested in a simple, single blade,

-blade, three positions, upper quadrant signal. (from MER
+three positions, upper quadrant signal. (from MER Local.)

-wooden freight cars built, you need a place to stop and load
+freight cars built, you need a place to stop and load and unload

-and unload those items you—ve carefully crafted as flatcar
+those items you—ve carefully crafted as flatcar loads or packaged

 Similar: